AUDIE CORNISH, HOST:

-DICKINSON: I think it's really important to remember that Thanksgiving is a once a year event.
+DICKINSON: (Laughter) I think it's really important to remember that Thanksgiving is a once-a-year event.
 For some of us, it's the only time we see some of our family members.
 It's very important to remember that this is not the place to air your long-buried family secrets, your dirty laundry.
 And sometimes you have to concentrate really, really hard to do that because some family members didn't get that memo.

 DICKINSON: And this is where I love the idea of - I call it misdirection.
 When somebody starts on a topic that you know is just going to lead to heartache, you say: Look, there's a comet.

 DICKINSON: You know, you just - you really do sometimes have to work a little hard to keep everyone - first of all, keeping everybody involved.
-I think it's very important for people at the table to feel that everybody has a voice, everybody can share and people are involved.
+I think it's very important for people at the table to feel that everybody has a voice, everybody can share; and people are involved.
 And there are some great ways to promote conversations.
-And they could be questions like: What's your funniest Thanksgiving memory.
+And they can be questions like: What's your funniest Thanksgiving memory?

-In this way, everybody gets a chance to talk and weigh-in.
-It can start off the meal in a more light and joyful way, than plunging right into the latest political dispute or religious issue or, you know, these more challenging topics.
+This way, everybody gets a chance to talk and weigh in.
+It can start off the meal in a more light and joyful way than plunging right into the latest political dispute or religious issue or, you know, these more challenging topics.